avaneev/prvhash/README.md

 to perform for an attacker, even if the entropy input channel is exposed: consider an `A*(B^C)` equation; an adversary can control `C`, but does not know the values of `A` and `B`, thus this adversary cannot predict the outcome.
-Beside that as the core hash function naturally eliminates the bias from the external entropy of any statistical quality and frequency, its control may be fruitless.
+Beside that, as the core hash function naturally eliminates the bias from the external entropy of any statistical quality and frequency, its control may be fruitless.
 Note that to reduce such "control risks", the entropy input should use as fewer bits as possible, and augment the upper half